 Ditch the Online Survey

 Appreciative Inquiry was developed in the 1980s as a way to change a corporate culture from one that breeds negativity and isolation to one that encourages cooperation and inclusiveness.
 I learned about this when I worked as a Development Director and Marcom Manager for a small, independent school.
-Since then, I’ve used a version of this process that I call an Insight Study to help schools find both their brand messages and mission disconnects that may be affecting enrollment and morale.
+Since then, I’ve used a version of this process that I call an Insight Study to help schools find mission disconnects that may be affecting enrollment and morale, or to better understand how a particular constituency is engaging with the school.

 1. What is the most meaningful experience that you have had as a member of the administrative team/faculty/board/parent community at this school?
 This would be a time when you felt most connected and engaged.